-Diane serves on Stratford Town Council, and is former Deputy Minister in the PEI Department of Environment and Energy and Executive Director of the Island Nature Trust; she was also the Natural Areas Coordinator for the Province of Alberta, and the PEI Program Manager for the Nature Conservancy of Canada.
+The Hon.
+Diane Griffin, Senator for Prince Edward Island, is former Stratford Town Councillor, former Deputy Minister in the PEI Department of Environment and Energy and former Executive Director of the Island Nature Trust; she was also the Natural Areas Coordinator for the Province of Alberta, and the PEI Program Manager for the Nature Conservancy of Canada.
 She has served on several national boards, including the Canadian Nature Federation and the Nature Conservancy of Canada (PEI) Inc., and was president of the Natural History Society of PEI and vice-chair of the QEH Foundation.
 Diane is the recipient of the Queens Diamond Jubilee Medal and the PEI Environment award.

 Guðrun Þóra Gunnarsdóttir